api3dao/data-feed-reader-example/README.md

 access.
 On Polygon testnet, there is a contract that you can call to allow your contract to do on-chain reads for free for testing purposes, which we use in this repo.

-## Data feed IDs and dAPI names
+## dAPI names and data feed IDs

+dAPIs are read using their names.
+You can find the dAPIs available on the Polygon testnet [here](https://github.com/api3dao/operations/blob/main/data/dapis/polygon-testnet.json).
+While using the scripts in this repo, you will need to specify dAPI names as the environment variable `DAPI_NAME`.

-Beacons and Beacon sets are read using their IDs. dAPIs are read using their names.
-You can find these IDs and names in the main branch of the [API3 operations repo](https://github.com/api3dao/operations).
-While using the scripts, you will need to specify the data feed IDs as the environment variable `DATA_FEED_ID` and the dAPI names as the environment variable `DAPI_NAME`.
+Beacons and Beacon sets are read using their IDs.
+You can find the Beacons available on the Polygon testnet [here](https://github.com/api3dao/operations/tree/main/data/apis).
+While using the scripts in this repo, you will need to specify data feed ID as the environment variable `DATA_FEED_ID`.

 ## Installation instructions